open source · MIT · zero telemetry

 How Pulse connects everything

 Pulse isn't Beacon-only.
-Any Go service can join through the client SDK at pkg/sdk — register, discover peers, pull assigned indexers, and subscribe to shared config with one client instance.
+Any Go service can join through the client SDK at pkg/sdk — register, discover peers, pull assigned indexers, and read shared config with one client instance.

 Register once, configured automatically